 Nothing prevents financial abuse or stops it in its tracks better than frequent visits by loved ones.
-Either the potential perpetrator will see that he can’t isolate the senior and take advantage of him or family members or friends will notice the abuse before it goes too far.
+Either the potential perpetrator will see that the senior can’t be isolated and taken advantage of or family members and friends will notice the abuse before it goes too far.
 If possible, offer to help sort bills and look at finances.

-Credit cards are now available that allow another person to monitor the activity of the cardholder and to limit both the amount he spends and where he can spend it.
+Credit cards are now available that allow another person to monitor the activity of the cardholder and to limit both the amount spent and where it can be spent.
 One of these is the True Link card.
 You could also use a prepaid Visa card.

-It is quite easy to register your telephone number with the Federal Trade Commission’s Do Not Call Registry either online at www.donotcall.gov or by calling 888.382.1222.
+It is quite easy to register your telephone number with the Federal Trade Commission’s Do Not Call Registry either online at donotcall.gov or by calling 888.382.1222.
 While this may not stop someone intent on defrauding a senior, it should help reduce calls from salespeople.
 You can also sign up for Nomorobo to block some robo calls.

 10. Opt out of mail solicitations

-At www.dmachoice.org the Direct Marketing Association permits you to limit the amount of catalogs, credit card offers and other direct mail pieces you or a loved one receives.
-You may well ask why the Direct Marketing Association does this.
-The answer is that they don't want to waste their print and mail costs sending to consumers who have no interest in the product being marketed.
+At dmachoice.org, the Direct Marketing Association permits you to limit the amount of catalogs, credit card offers, and other direct mail pieces you or a loved one receives.